santanubiswas948/search-images-app/README.md

   4. use **npm install** for installing all dependency written in package.json

 # ACESS KEY
+- Need to Register as a developer in unplash for using their api and assigned ACCESS_KEY  in ACCESS_KEY      variable of **config.js** file .
 ```sh
    export const ACCESS_KEY = 'XXXXXXX';
 ```